-At each end of the rink, thirteen feet from the end boards and an equal distance from the side boards, a goal is placed that is six feet wide and four feet tall.
-A goal will be awarded to the attacking team when the puck crosses the goal line (a two inch red line that extends the entire width of the rink twelve to fifteen feet from the end boards) and enters the goal.
+At each end of the rink, 11 feet from the end boards and an equal distance from the side boards, a goal is placed that is six feet wide and four feet tall.
+A goal will be awarded to the attacking team when the puck crosses the goal line (a two inch red line that extends the entire width of the rink 11 feet from the end boards) and enters the goal.